chris1705/PySecvest/README.md

 # PySecvest
 Python module to access status information provided by ABUS Secvest alarm system.

-The current version does only provide read-only features.
+The current version was just wirtten 'quick and dirty'.
+It does only provide read-only features.

 # Example usage
 ```python